isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/translate-documents-web-editor.md

     **Use Latest Version as on**: Choose to filter the version of topics based on their creation date and time.
 When you select a date and time only the latest version of the files created on or before the selected date and time are shown.

 1. Click **Apply**.
 A list with details of topics and associated assets is shown.
 1. Select the topics that you want to send for translation.
-You can also use the following topic filtering options:
+You can also use the topic filtering options for the following columns:

     -   **Title**: Title of the source file.
 Hover over the title of the source file to view the title of the target or translated file.
     -   **File Name**: Name of the source file